Automated Incident Response Addresses Key Security Operations Inefficiencies

 An automated incident response plan puts your organization in a better position to take strong and swift actions in the event of a cyber attack or security breach to limit its effect on the overall business.

 An effective automated IR plan helps coordinate the interactions not only between an organization’s internal departments and units but also externally with suppliers and partners in the event of a security incident.
 Automatically bringing the relevant parties together as soon as a security event occurs is vital to managing risk and reducing brand reputation damage.

 Businesses with automated incident response detect and respond a lot faster to threats and attacks than those still running entirely manual processes in their incident response.
 Automation rapidly improves an organization’s mean time to respond and mean time to detect security threats or breaches by speeding the identification of real threats from false positives.

 Since SOC analysts no longer have to focus on repetitive and unproductive tasks, valuable man hours are redirected to more productive tasks more alerts can be handled by fewer people.
 Overall, automation reduces the running costs of the SOC.

 While automation is certainly not a new phenomenon in IT overall, its application to IT security is not yet widespread.
-This is partially due to hesitation organizations have around automating their full IR processes, including remediation.
-But as it's said - don't let great be the enemy of good.
-The potential for automation to expedite the detection of critical threats and help your team improve its overall performance is too huge to ignore if you're looking to mitigate risk and improve efficiency and effectiveness in today's threat landscape.
+This is partially due to hesitation organizations have around automated their full IR processes, including remediation.
+But as it’s said – don’t let great be the enemy of good.
+The potential for automation to expedite the detection of critical threats and help your team improve its overall performance is too huge to ignore if you’re looking to mitigate risk and improve efficiency and effectiveness in today’s threat landscape.